 Bob continued down this path for the next three years.
 He would always make time whenever Zach would stop by his office.
 He would discuss his life and his family with Zach when they were at Bob’s parents’ house for work-related dinners.
 He would laugh with Zach and make him feel special every time he saw him.

-There is a saying that applies to Zach’s life: “More is caught than taught.”
-There is no better teacher than experience through relationships and Zach “caught” a lot of things over the next season of his life.
+There is a saying that applies to Zach’s life, “More is caught than taught.”
+There is no better teacher than experience through relationship, and Zach ‘caught’ a lot of things over the next season of his life.

 Once Zach graduated from college, Bob got him a job working for a church in San Antonio.
-Even though Zach probably wasn’t spiritually mature enough to be ministering to people, he did have a gift of working with kids.
-It was at this job that the Lord began to put men in his life to teach him, by example, what a Godly man looks like.
+Even though Zach was not spiritually mature enough to be ministering to people, he did have a gift of working with kids.
+It was at this job that the Lord began to place men in his life to teach him, by example, what a godly man looks like.
 He put a man named Dan in his life to teach him how to be a father and a husband.
 The Lord introduced Zach to a friend named Joel who taught him how to be a fun, interesting guy who still loved Jesus.
-He opened up a relationship with a man named Randy who showed Zach how to date a woman in a Godly way and how to pursue her well.
+He opened up a relationship with a man named Randy who showed Zach how to date a woman in a godly way and how to pursue her well.

 After San Antonio, Zach moved back to Dallas and got a job as a teacher and a coach.
 It was here that the Lord continued to put men in his life to invest into him.
-First, it was through a man named Paul who showed Zach, by example, how to lead a family and how to create a safe environement where a family could flourish.
-Paul gave Zach the opportunity to sit down with his friend, a man named Alex who helped guide Zach through the negative effects of growing up without a father figure.
+First, it was through a man named Paul who showed Zach, by example, how to lead a family and how to create a safe environment where a family could flourish.
+Paul gave Zach the opportunity to sit down with his friend, Alex, who helped guide Zach through the negative effects of growing up without a father figure.
 Alex created a safe environment where he could ask probing questions like, “Why do you think you are so angry?”, “Why do you think you do not trust people?”, and “Why do you think you act the way that you act?”
 He introduced him to another Bob, an older teacher he met through district meetings.
 Bob became a confidant who gave Zach guidance on everything from dating to work to Jesus.
-The Lord also plugged Zach into a men’s Bible study where he could, for the first time, a place to go week in and week out to be discipled and truly learn what it means to follow Jesus.
-In Fall of 2008, after years of being a lukewarm Christian, Zach decided to take the step to give everything to Jesus.
-He started to make him the important relationship of his life and would choose following him over everything else.
+The Lord also plugged Zach into a weekly men’s Bible study where he could, for the first time, a place to go to be discipled and learn what it meant to follow Jesus.
+In the fall of 2008, after years of being a lukewarm Christian, Zach gave everything to Jesus.
+He started to make the Lord the important relationship of his life and chose to follow him over everything else.

-What happened next would be another cornerstone in the story of Zach’s life.
+What happened next would be another cornerstone in Zach’s life.
 Through a connection from his best friend’s father, Zach got accepted in a summer discipleship training school in Nashville, Tennessee.
-It was at this program that Zach met two men who would completely change his life.
-The first man was, at the time, an 80 year old former pastor named Don who carries the father heart of God.
-This man was able, as a father with a similar story to Zach’s, to enter into Zach’s story and walk him through what it meant to forgive his father and walk out in healing.
+It was at this program that Zach met two men who would change his life.
+The first man was an 80 year old former pastor named Don who carried the father heart of God.
+This man was able, as a father with a similar story to Zach’s, to enter into Zach’s story and walk him through what it meant to forgive his father and walk in healing.
 He did all of this while giving Zach everything that he longed for: love, attention, acceptance, and affirmation.
-The next man, Steve, gave helped Zach find the Lord's vision and purpose for his life.
-He encouraged Zach that all that he had been through can be redeemed and used to help young men who were experiencing the same issues.
+The next man, Steve, helped Zach find the Lord's vision and purpose for his life.
+He encouraged Zach that all his experience could be redeemed and used to help young men who were experiencing the same issues.
 These two men helped Zach deal with his past while giving him a vision for his future.
-Zach believed, through numerous encouraging words, that his calling on this Earth was to be a father figure to young men who did not have one.
+Zach believed that his calling on this Earth was to be a father figure to young men who did not have one.

 Not knowing where to start, Zach looked back on his own story and realized how the Lord had shaped his life.
 It was all through relationships.
 Bob.
 Joel.
 Alex.
 Don.
 Steve.
 The Lord used each of these men to teach Zach a specific aspect of godly manhood.
 He figured what those men did with him, he would do with his students.
 Zach entered into the cafeteria a few days later and started to look for someone to mentor.
 He prayed, “Lord, if you really want me to do this, you have to send someone.”
 A few moments later, a young man named Twquan walked up to Zach and stuck up a conversation with him.
 Zach, feeling like the Lord had just given him this opportunity, starting asking Twquan a series of questions: